reichlab/docs.zoltardata/docs/Validation.md

 ### "date"

- - any values in `Point` or `SampleCat` Prediction Elements should be string that can be interpreted as a date in `%Y-%m-%d` or `%Y%m%d` format, and these values should be contained within the set of valid reponses defined by `bin_range`.
+ - any values in `Point` or `SampleCat` Prediction Elements should be string that can be interpreted as a date in `YYYY-MM-DD` format, and these values should be contained within the set of valid reponses defined by `dates`.
  - for `BinCat` Prediction Elements, the submitted set of `cats` must be a subset of the valid outcomes defined by the target range.

+### "compositional"

+ - for `BinCat` Prediction Elements, the submitted set of `cats` in the prediction must be a subset of the `cats` defined by the target

 ## Tests for target definitions by Target Type